 Export in a wide format and merging data files

-Report and survey data are exported in a long format, meaning that every instance is shown on a new row.
-See here how you can restructure your report and survey data into a wide format and how you can merge your study data with your report or survey data.
+Repeating data and survey data are exported in a long format, meaning that every instance is shown on a new row.
+See here how you can restructure your repeating data and survey data into a wide format and how you can merge your study data with your repeating data or survey data.